-In our testing the Jabra Elite 85H certainly lived up to their premium price tag.
-While they do lag slightly behind the field-leading models in terms of sound quality and noise cancellation, they also cost a bit less than those models, making these headphones a fair value.
+The Jabra Elite 85h lives up to their premium price tag.
+While they do lag slightly behind the field-leading wireless headphones in terms of sound quality and noise cancellation, they also cost less than those models, making these headphones a fair value.
 Plus, they are available in more eye-catching colors than many other premium models and offer a unique woven fabric aesthetic, making them a good choice for those that want their headphones to make a fashion statement on top of providing some sweet serenades.
-These headphones also provide more advanced features than many competitors, including automatic pause/play function when you take the headphones off and put them back on, and the ability to automatically ramp the noise cancelling levels up and down as the ambient noise around you changes.
+These headphones also provide more advanced features than many competitors, including an automatic pause/play function when you take the headphones off and put them back on, and the ability to automatically ramp the noise-canceling levels up and down as the ambient noise around you changes.
 Overall, these headphones will please those shopping for a premium pair even though they fail to earn a "best of the best" moniker.Editor's Note: This gear review update from January 18, 2022, offers insight into what we would recommend to a friend and why.

 Jabra Elite 85h Review